UPBGE/upbge/doc/python_api/rst/bge.texture.rst

 ------------

-The principle is simple: first you identify a texture on an existing object using the :func:`~bge.texture.materialID` function, then you create a new texture with dynamic content and swap the two textures in the GPU.
+The principle is simple: first you identify a texture on an existing object using the :func:`~bge.texture.materialID` function AND an ImageTexture node name then you create a new texture with dynamic content and swap the two textures in the GPU.

 The game engine is not aware of the substitution and continues to display the object as always, except that you are now in control of the texture.